Sayshal/tokenlightcondition/README.md

 * * lights are treated as cyclinders, with a top and bottom, that act as ceiling and floors.
 * * Testing results around this have been varied based on other mods in use.

-* Drawings with lighting overrides (perfect-vision)
-* * This seems to be working correctly...

 ## Options

 ### **Console logging level**